Justice and Society Program

 Justice and Society Seminars

-The 2014 Justice and Society Seminar will be held July 16-22 in Aspen, CO.
+The 2016 Justice & Society Seminar will be held July 5-11 in Aspen, CO.
 Participation is by invitation only.
-If you wish to be considered, please send an expression of interest to Meryl Chertoff, Director of the Justice and Society Program.
+If you wish to be considered, please send an expression of interest to Meryl Chertoff, Executive Director of the Justice & Society Program.

 The seminar enables participants to explore and test their values and beliefs in light of their professional and personal experiences.
 A structured dialogue is based on a volume of specially prepared readings of classic and contemporary writings, law cases, and works of literature, including Plato, John Stuart Mill, Martin Luther King, Jr., John Rawls, Isaiah Berlin, Herman Melville, and The Universal Declaration of Human Rights.